LaravelDaily/Filament-CRM-Course/course/7 - Filtering Customers By Stage.md

 Since our Customer table can have thousands of entries - we need a way to filter them by something.
-In our case, we will filter them by their Pipeline Stage like this:
+In our case, we will create tabs to group them by their Pipeline Stage like this:

 ![](https://laraveldaily.com/uploads/2023/10/customerTableFilters.png)

 In this lesson, we will do the following:

-- Create a new filter called `All` to show all Customers
+- Create a new tab called `All` to show all Customers
-- Dynamically create filters for each Pipeline Stage
+- Dynamically create tabs for each Pipeline Stage
-- Add counters to each filter to show how many Customers are in each filter
+- Add counters to each tab to show how many Customers are in each group

 Let's get started!

 ---

-## Creating the Filters
+## Creating the Tabs

-To make filters, we will modify our List file:
+To make tabs, we will modify our List file:

 **app/Filament/Resources/CustomerResource/Pages/ListCustomers.php**
 ```php